GameAutomators/eBook-Source/Preface/README.md

 So what should you know in order to get started?
 This book has been carefully designed to help readers with or without experience in electronics and image processing.

 We covered concepts that are only relevant to solving mobile games in this book.
 In case you want to learn more, we have provided links at relevant places so that you can learn more.

+### Note

+This book can be used to learn how fun electronics, image processing and machine learning are, but it cannot be independently used as a guide for any of these areas.

 ### What this book covers